 Four Bayer sensor 4 years

-For many years, there was a time when the Nokia 808 Pure View reigned as the top camera phone 41MP, with an ordinary Bayer filter.
-In 2018 the new Huawei P20 and Mate 20 were able to match the quality of its 40MP sensor.
-The very last day of the year, the Nokia was eventually beaten (in regards to resolution) by Huawei nova 4 and Honor View 20 and their 48MP cameras.
+For many years, the Nokia 808 Pure View reigned as the top 41MP camera phone with an ordinary Bayer filter.
+In 2018, the new Huawei P20 and Mate 20 were able to match the quality of its 40MP sensor.
+On the very last day of the year, Nokia was eventually beaten (in regards to resolution) by Huawei Nova 4 and Honor View 20 and their 48MP cameras.

-However it was it’s true that the Huawei P20 Pro camera had the Quad Bayer sensor.
-It was an entirely new feature that was not available on mobiles back then, and we needed to write an article to describe the function of it.
-It is able to do things like single-shot HDR (half of the pixels are an exposure of a shorter duration, and the other half is a longer one) The extra resolution allows the lossless zooming of digital images (as the 808 demonstrated) and obviously, there is the option of applying in order to flip the Binning process and obtain a better quality photo.
+However, it was confirmed that the Huawei P20 Pro camera had a Quad Bayer sensor.
+It was an entirely new feature that was not available on mobiles back then, and I needed to write an article to describe the function of it.
+It can do things like single-shot HDR (half of the pixels are an exposure of a shorter duration, and the other half is longer).
+The extra resolution allows the lossless zooming of digital images (as the 808 demonstrated).
+Obviously, it can be applied to flip the Binning process and obtain a better-quality photo.

-In addition, the Nokia 808 PureView was famous not just for the high resolution of its camera, but also for its size.
-Its iPhone 14 Pro and the iPhone 14 Pro Max sensors are nearly the same size : 1/1.2″ for the Nokia and 1/1.28″ for the iPhones.
+In addition, the Nokia 808 PureView was famous not just for its high-resolution camera but also for its size.
+The iPhone 14 Pro and iPhone 14 Pro Max sensors are nearly the same size: 1/1.2″ for the Nokia and 1/1.28″ for the iPhones.

 5G 1.5 year